 Beyond the typical Web Storage scenarios, browser’s Private Modes should also undertake efforts to prevent association of users’ Private instance traffic with non-Private instance traffic.
 Impacted features here include anything that has a component that behaves “like a cookie” including TLS Session Tickets, TLS Resumption, HSTS directives, TCP Fast Open, Token Binding, ChannelID, and the like.

 In Private mode, a browser’s AutoComplete features should be set to manual-fill mode to prevent a “NameTag” vulnerability, whereby a site can simply read an auto-filled username field to identify a returning user.

-- In Edge, the security manager returns MustPrompt when queried for URLACTION_CREDENTIALS_USE.
+- In Edge Legacy and the new Chromium-based Edge, the security manager returns MustPrompt when queried for URLACTION_CREDENTIALS_USE.

-- Unfortunately Edge’s Kiosk mode runs InPrivate, meaning you cannot easily use Kiosk mode to implement a display that projects a dashboard or other authenticated data on your Intranet.
+- Unfortunately Edge Legacy’s Kiosk mode runs InPrivate, meaning you cannot easily use Kiosk mode to implement a display that projects a dashboard or other authenticated data on your Intranet.

 - For Firefox to support automatic authentication at all, the

 In one of the clearest privacy/user-experience tradeoffs, Chromium now sends only the first

 Accept-Language rather than the full list when loading sites in Private Mode.